Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 Key Support & Resistance Level for Nifty:

-The Nifty50 closed above its crucial support level of 9,300 but around its 5-DEMA placed at 9,311.
-According to Pivot charts, the key support level for Nifty50 is placed at 9,295, followed by 9,276.
-If the index starts to move higher then key resistance levels to watch out are 9,335, followed by 9,357.
+The Nifty50 closed above its crucial support level of 5-DEMA placed at 9,402.
+According to Pivot charts, the key support level for Nifty50 is placed at 9,429, followed by 9,413.
+If the index starts to move higher then key resistance levels to watch out are 9,455, followed by 9,465.

 Nifty Bank: